lc-jrx/PortaBrick_Arcade/README.md

 II: The "Hard Game" setting has no effect on the size of the tennis rackets at the low resolution of 6x6 pixels.

 ### Future or possible expansion and further development
+- rework of main menu
-- more games like Tetris, Space Invaders or Pac Man
+- addition of more games like Tetris, Space Invaders or Pac Man
 - wireless connection between two BrickBoyColor for multi-player games
-- Extension of the BrickBoyColor to a stationary arcade machine
+- extension of the BrickBoyColor to a stationary arcade machine
+- port to LEGO® native Python as used in Spike app
 ### Licence
 The BrickBoyColor, the BrickBoyColor software and the BrickBoyColor games are licensed under the [MIT License](LICENSE).